 - (1) During the entire urban qualification funding period for Fiscal Years 1994-96 and for such additional time as may be required for the expenditure of CDBG and HOME funds granted to the County for such period, as well as any income received with respect to such period.
-The City acknowledges that it has been advised and is aware that federal regulations applicable to the Grant Applications do not permit the County to allow the City to withdraw from this Agreement or otherwise terminate this Agreement at any time during this period, unless the County fails to receive a grant for any year during such period. - (2) This Agreement will automatically be renewed for the three-year urban qualification period which begins the year in which the next qualification of the urban county is scheduled, and for any successive three-year qualification periods, unless the following events occur: - (a) The City or the County may terminate this Agreement the end at of any qualification period by giving written notice to the other party prior to the beginning of the next urban county qualification period, with a copy of such termination notice being sent to the HUD Field Office; or - (b) In the event changes are made in the law or regulations relating to requirements for cooperation agreements, the parties must adopt an amendment to this Agreement incorporating such required changes.
-Failure to enter into such written amendment (with a copy thereof sent to the HUD Field Office), as necessary to meet the requirements set forth in the Urban County Qualification Notice applicable for the three-year each for right to elect qualification periods.
+The City acknowledges that it has been advised and is aware that federal regulations applicable to the Grant Applications do not permit the County to allow the City to withdraw from this Agreement or otherwise terminate this Agreement at any time during this period, unless the County fails to receive a grant for any year during such period. - (2) This Agreement will automatically be renewed for the three-year urban qualification period which begins the year in which the next qualification of the urban county is scheduled, and for any successive three-year qualification periods, unless the following events occur: - (a) The City the County may or terminate this Agreement the end at of any qualification period by giving written notice to the other party prior to the beginning of the next urban county qualification period, with a copy of such termination notice being sent to the HUD Field Office; or - (b) In the event changes are made in the law or regulations relating to requirements for cooperation agreements, the parties must adopt an amendment to this Agreement incorporating such required changes.
+Failure to enter into such written amendment (with a copy thereof sent to the HUD Field Office), as necessary to meet the requirements set forth in the Urban County Qualification Notice applicable for the year in which such qualification of the urban county is scheduled, shall void the automatic renewal provision of this Agreement.